Armed to the Teeth (Abandoned Pools album)

 Armed to the Teeth is the second studio album by the American rock band Abandoned Pools.
-It was released on September 27, 2005, though Universal Records.
+It was released on September 27, 2005, through Universal Records.
 The album is preceded by The Reverb EP, released June 7.
-The album draws on traditional progressive rock elements, combining them with diverse elements ranging from Mexican folk music to German polka.
+The album mostly consists of emo-pop and alternative rock songs, with some influences from other genres such as dream pop and post-punk.

 The tracks "Tighter Noose" and "Waiting to Panic" originally appeared on The Reverb EP, but were then both re-recorded for this album.